marjiasdk/CLI-C-Projects/README.md

 ## Projects

-1. **Calculator**: A simple calculator program that performs basic arithmetic operations (+, -, *, /) on two numbers entered by the user.
+Project #1: A simple calculator program that performs basic arithmetic operations (+, -, *, /) on two numbers entered by the user.

+## License

+This repository is licensed under the [MIT License](LICENSE).
+Feel free to use the code for learning purposes or modify it according to your needs.